 Harvard Has Long Been the World's Top College.
 Trump's Sanction Puts Its Allure at Risk

-- The U.S. Government blocked Harvard University from enrolling new international students on Thursday, threatening its global standing.
+- The U.S. government blocked Harvard University from enrolling foreign students on Thursday, potentially banning new admissions for at least two school years at its Cambridge, Massachusetts campus.

 Harvard has long been the world’s top college.
 Trump’s sanction puts its allure at risk